 If you love trying new things, the food and shopping here is incredible!
-Rue St. Denis has a list of great little pubs and restaurants.
+Rue St. Denis has a list of great little pubs and restaurants that are considered as being some of the best in North America.
 It was once where mainly French-speaking locals would socialize, however it is now a melting pot of culture and little architectural marvels.
-This is one of the longest streets in the city and starts in Old Montréal.
+This is one of the longest cobbled streets in the city and starts in Old Montréal.

-For the best views of Montréal during your holiday, travel up to Mont Royal and enjoy one of the city's largest green spaces.
+If you are looking for the best view of Montréal during your holiday, travel up to Mont Royal and enjoy one of the city's largest green spaces.
 If you love to hike or enjoy walking, climb up to the Kondiaronk Belvedere where you can snap some amazing aerial shots of the hustle and bustle of this energetic city below.

 If time allows, we recommend visiting both Québec City and Montréal during your holiday to make a multi-break holiday.
 The excellent Corridor Service by VIA Rail, Canada's national rail provider, is the perfect link between the two cities and it allows you to experience the diversity of both cities in one trip, helping you make the most of your Québec holiday.

 If this has left you wanting to explore and discover more, why not book your Montreal flights and holiday today?

 Things to do

 There are so many fantastic museums in the city to choose from, so if you love a holiday visiting unique and fascinating museums then you will be in your element here.
 The Museum of Fine Arts is one of the most popular attractions in Montreal, and it is the largest museum in the city, so be sure to add this to your list.
 For art lovers, make sure you give yourself plenty of time to stroll around as there is so much to see.